Most people today are dehydrated.

 I happen to have a go-to remedy that I love and which never fails me.
 In fact, it is sort of a two part remedy.
 Depending on how severe the illness is (vomiting or no vomiting), I might go straight to part two – the big guns – or ease into it with part one.

 Before I provide you with my go-to dehydration aids, I would like to remind you to check my post on Dehydration Warning Signs and Herbs That Can Help so you can be more aware of the common symptoms of dehydration.
-You ready for my secret recipes?